fictionco/fiction/@docs/overview/core-concepts/index.md

 Many server-rendered CMS' and frameworks are notoriously hard to scale.
 With WordPress, for example, there are 100s of blogs dedicated just to this subject.

-The reason for is because, by default, they rerun all queries and rendering for every visitor on every page load.
-This can be solved somewhat by caching but becomes very challenging when you want to deliver user specific content (that is different for every visitor).
+The reason for is because they re-render everything whenever someone loads a page.
+This can be solved somewhat by caching but becomes very challenging when you want to deliver user specific content.

 **Solution**
-A new standard in client side authentication JSON Web Tokens (JWTs) make it easy to handle authentication fully in the user's browser (instead of a session on your server).
+Factor handles authentication fully in the user's browser (instead of a session on your server).
+This means all routes are served with the same content.

-In Factor, all routes are served with the same content.
-Once the HTML is rendered, it uses an endpoint to establish the user's status and change the page accordingly.
-This round-trip costs around 500ms but makes for an applications that is massively easier to scale and much cheaper to run.
+When you serve the same content to everyone, it's easily cached and therefore cheap to scale.

 ### Extensibility in JavaScript Apps